datakurre/plone-operaton-playground/docs/playground/index.md

 [Plone Operaton Playground](https://github.com/datakurre/plone-operaton-playground) is a [VSCode](https://code.visualstudio.com/) [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) based development environment that supports [GitHub Codespaces](https://codespaces.new/datakurre/plone-operaton-playground).
 It can also be run locally with the VSCode [extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 For adventurers, the [README](https://github.com/datakurre/plone-operaton-playground#getting-started) also mentions more manual setups.

 Technically, the playground is just a git repository containing both this documentation and the development environment configuration.
-There are a lot of files, but don't be afraid of them.
+There are many files, but don't be afraid of them.

 ![Screenshot of GitHub Codespaces](../README.png)

 ## Terminal

-Using the playground requires substantial use of the terminal because the main tools used, [`uv`](https://docs.astral.sh/uv/) and [`pur`(jo)](https://pypi.org/project/purjo/) are all command line tools.
+Using the playground requires substantial use of the terminal because the main tools used, [`uv`](https://docs.astral.sh/uv/) and [`pur`(jo)](https://pypi.org/project/purjo/), are all command-line tools.
 In addition, the playground includes [`robot`](https://robotframework.org/) to support Robot Framework based task automation.

 A new terminal can be launched using the shortcut `Ctrl+Shift+S` or `Cmd+Shift+S`.
 Alternatively, it can be found from the menu `Terminal > New Terminal`.
 Or with editor command `> Terminal: Create New Terminal`.